-(1) Health Faculty

-Health Faculty in Diagnostic Medical Sonography, Emergency Medical & Health Services, Nursing, Radiologic Science, Respiratory Therapy, Health Information Technology, and Health Information Management are required to comply with clinical partnership requirements including drug testing, immunizations, and routine background checks.
-The college I pays for all costs incurred for this requirement and uncompensated time.

-(c) Supersedure - This agreement shall supersede any rules, regulations, or practices of management that shall be contrary to or inconsistent with its terms.
-The provisions of this agreement shall be incorporated into and be considered part of the established policies of management.
+- (c) Health Faculty Health Faculty in Diagnostic Medical Sonography, Emergency Medical & Health Services, Nursing, Radiologic Science, Respiratory Therapy, Health Information Technology, and Health Information Management are required to comply with clinical partnership requirements including drug testing, immunizations, and routine background checks.
+The College pays for all costs incurred for this requirement and uncompensated time. - (d) Supersedure This agreement shall supersede any rules, regulations, or practices of management that shall be contrary to or inconsistent with its terms.
+The provisions of this agreement shall be incorporated into and be considered part of the established policies of management. - (e) Agreements Binding Except for Unlawful Parts It is agreed that the provisions of this agreement are binding on both parties and that management, Union or their representatives shall take no action in violation of, or inconsistent with, any provisions of this agreement.

-For Corrections, this agreement and all provisions contained within are subject to compliance with the terms and condition of the College, SBCTC, and Department of Corrections (DOC) educational services contract and the requirements of the correctional institution as defined by the DOC or the service contract.
-Any provision of this negotiated agreement found to be in conflict with DOC contract provisions or institutional requirements shall be superseded by such DOC provisions or requirements.

-(d) Agreements Binding Except for Unlawful Parts - It is agreed that the provisions of this agreement are binding on both parties and that management, Union or their representatives shall take no action in violation of, or inconsistent with, any provisions of this agreement.
 If any provision in this agreement shall be determined, by an Act of the State Legislature or ruling by a court of competent jurisdiction, to be contrary to, or unauthorized by law, then such provisions shall not be applicable or performed or enforced, except to the extent permitted by law.
-In such cases, all other provisions of this agreement shall continue in full force and effect.

-(e) Contractual Agreement - The parties agree that all negotiable items herein have been discussed during negotiations leading to this agreement and therefore agree that negotiations will not be reopened except as provided for in Article 16.00 of this agreement.

-(f) Number of Signed Copies - There shall be two signed copies of this agreement, one to be retained by the Union and one to be retained by management.

-(g) Copies to Academic Employees - Within one (1) month of the ratification of this agreement by both parties, management agrees to provide copies of the agreement to all academic employees, those hereafter employed under its terms, and, by request, to all those offered employment.
-An additional 55 copies are provided to the Union at cost (5 for Corrections).

-(h) Individual Rights Reserved to Employees - Nothing contained in this negotiated agreement shall be construed to deny to an academic employee their rights under the United States Constitution or Federal or Washington State law or regulations.
+In such cases, all other provisions of this agreement shall continue in full force and effect. - (f) Contractual Agreement The parties agree that all negotiable items herein have been discussed during negotiations leading to this agreement and therefore agree that negotiations will not be reopened except as provided for in Article 16.00 of this agreement. - (g) Number of Signed Copies There shall be two signed copies of this agreement, one to be retained by the Union and one to be retained by management. - (h) Copies to Academic Employees Within one (1) month of the ratification of this agreement by both parties, management agrees to provide a digital copy of the agreement to all academic employees, those hereafter employed under its terms, and, by request, to all those offered employment.
+Hard copies will be provided to the Union and/or faculty upon request. - (i) Individual Rights Reserved to Employees Nothing contained in this negotiated agreement shall be construed to deny to an academic employee their rights under the United States Constitution or Federal or Washington State law or regulations.

+1.00 UNION RIGHTS AND RESPONSIBILITIES